Some Pharisees approached Him to test Him. They asked, “Is it lawful for a man to divorce his wife?”

 The conniving, deceptive heart will not participate in a covenant of love that by its very nature requires honesty, transparency, vulnerability and commitment in order to work.

 Marriage between one man and one woman is God’s idea.
-It is a picture of the relationship of the Trinity and the four-fold nature of love.
+It is a picture of the relationship of the Trinity and the three-fold nature of love.
 A triangle with God at the top and man and woman at the corners.
-The gift of experiencing a love relationship like His.
+It is the gift of experiencing a love relationship like His.
 He gives us the opportunity to participate in His life in a way like no other.
 We best respect and live this truth.